Hox8/IBPatcher/ModFormat.md

 @TODO include data type column to the json tables
 ## JSON format
-The .JSON format was designed by myself and follows a hierarchical structure as shown below.
-Additional space filler is needed, what to fill it with...<br>
+The .JSON format was designed by myself and follows a hierarchical structure as shown below. @TODO Additional space filler is needed, what to fill it with...<br>

  - Root
     - Files